Debbie Lesko: Legal issues

-In 1988, Lesko was charged with a misdemeanor in Conroe, Texas, for tampering with government records.
-The case was dropped in 1994.
-Also in 1988, Lesko's then-husband Jeffrey Allen Ignas was sentenced to 10 years in prison for fraud.
-He was released from prison in 1992.
+In 1988, Lesko was charged in Conroe, Texas, with misdemeanor tampering with government records; the charge was dismissed in 1994.
+Her then-husband, Jeffrey Allen Ignas, was convicted of fraud in 1988, sentenced to ten years' imprisonment, and released in 1992.

 In October 1992, Lesko and Ignas filed for Chapter 13 bankruptcy protection.
 The couple was sued twice in 1993: for failure to pay a $10,000 rental equipment bill and for an additional unpaid $11,000 bill.
 They filed for bankruptcy again that year.

 Ignas was allegedly abusive to Lesko, reportedly punching her in the stomach when she was pregnant.
 Later in 1993, Lesko filed for divorce.

 In 1994 the second bankruptcy protection case was closed.
 Ignas, now known as Jeffrey Allen Herald, was again incarcerated at the Arizona Department of Corrections, and released in June 2022 on supervised probation.

 Lesko later married Joe Lesko.
 She has used other names, including Debbie Harris, Debra Ignas, Debra Schultz, Debra Howard and Debra Kay Lorenz.
 Her name changes were associated with Ignas, who also went by different names.

 Early career

 In the early 2000s, Lesko became involved in the Peoria Unified School District where she served on the district's community committee.
 In 2006, she ran for school board.
 Lesko was endorsed by U.S. Representative Trent Franks.
 She placed fourth out of five candidates.
 She participated in school board meetings and was a contributor to The Arizona Republic.
 Her contributions to the newspaper included opinion pieces about illegal immigration and domestic violence.

 On November 4, 2008, Lesko was elected to the Arizona House of Representatives.
 She was reelected in 2010 and 2012.

 In 2014, Lesko was elected to the Arizona State Senate.
 She was endorsed by the Arizona Police Association, AZ Right to Life, and the Greater Phoenix Chamber of Commerce.
 She ran unopposed in the Republican primary and defeated Democratic nominee Carolyn Vasko in the general election.
 In 2016, she ran unopposed in the primary and general election.
+In 2017, Lesko became president pro tempore of the Arizona Senate, the second-highest leadership position in the chamber, serving until January 2018.